jamevor/Resume/README.md

 Personal Website
 Justin Amevor

-Made with Javascritpt, html, and CSS
+Made with Javascript, html, and CSS